‘Side effects may include: insomnia, rage and cannibalism‘

 - Tirra Dent … Sarah Raven the Socialite

-The Evil in Us received its world debut in London at the Horror Channel FrightFest on 29 August 2016.
+The Evil in Us received its world premiere in London at the Horror Channel FrightFest on 29 August 2016.

-An exclusive Walmart DVD release was released on July 4, 2017, with a general VOD and DVD release on August 29, 2017.
+An exclusive Walmart DVD release was released on July 4, 2017, followed by a general VOD and DVD release on August 29, 2017.